akshayatuldeshmukh31/cardstax-node-server/README.md

 Work done till date -

-1. Developed initial function for implementing the registration module on the server side.
-Still need to look into callbacks for a proper control flow.
+1. Developed initial function for implementing the registration module on the server side for registering new users on the master and login collections.
+2. Improved simple logging
+3. UID is automatically given a new value by an ID generator.
+Currently gives a new number as a new ID.